MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-export.md

    > [!div class="mx-imgBorder"]
    > ![](media/segmentation-export-in-process.png "Segmentation export in process")

-   Upon clicking your Dynamics 365 for Sales destination (shown in red above), you should wait until the exporting process has completed.
+   Upon clicking your Dynamics 365 for Sales destination, you should wait until the exporting process has completed.
 As long as it's in progress you can expect to see the following message.

    > [!div class="mx-imgBorder"]
    > ![](media/segmentation-export-in-process.png "Segmentation export in process")